 --======================================================================================================

-By default in SQL Server 2005 Distributed Queries are disabled.
-You have to enable it using the following script.
-(Note : In SQL Server 2000 no need to run this script)
+Enable Distributed Queries (OpenQuery) in SQL Instance By default in SQL Server 2005 Distributed Queries are disabled.
+You have to enable it using the following script. (

-EXEC sys.sp_configure N'show advanced options', N'1' RECONFIGURE WITH OVERRIDE
+Copy this script to a query analyzer and run EXEC sys.sp_configure N'show advanced options', N'1' RECONFIGURE WITH OVERRIDE

 EXEC sys.sp_configure N'Ad Hoc Distributed Queries', N'1'